camilaferc/rramen/README.md

 The `.txt` files from a GTFS feed must be placed in `data/gtfs/<region-name>/` under RRAMEN's root directory.

 #### d.
 Data Importer
-Once the database connection values are set in `config.ini` and all required datasets are in the `data/` folder, the networks can be imported into the database.
+Once all values are set in `config.ini` and all required datasets are in the `data/` folder, the networks can be imported into the database.
 In order to do so, simply run:
 ```
 ./data_importer.sh
 ```